-(a) Maintain any aircraft and/or component for which it is approved at the locations identified in the approval certificate and in the exposition;
+- (a) Maintain any aircraft and/or component for which it is approved at the locations identified in the approval certificate and in the exposition; - (b) Arrange for maintenance of any aircraft or component for which it is approved at another organisation that is working under the quality system of the organisation.
+This refers to work being carried out by an organisation not itself appropriately approved to carry out such maintenance under this CAR and is limited to the work scope permitted under procedures laid down in

-- (b) Arrange for maintenance of any aircraft or component for which it is approved at another organisation that is working under the quality system of the organisation.
-This refers to work being carried out by an organisation not itself appropriately approved to carry out such maintenance under this CAR and is limited to the work scope permitted under procedures laid down in requirement CAR 145.A.65(b).
-This work scope shall not include a base maintenance check of an aircraft or a complete workshop maintenance check or overhaul of an engine or engine module; - (c) Maintain any aircraft or any component for which it is approved at any location subject to the need for such maintenance arising either from the unserviceability of the aircraft or from the necessity of supporting occasional line maintenance, subject to the conditions specified in the exposition; - (d) Maintain any aircraft and/or component for which it is approved at a location identified as a line maintenance location capable of supporting minor maintenance and only if the organisation exposition both permits such activity and lists such locations; - (e) Issue certificates of release to service in respect of completion of maintenance in accordance with requirement CAR 145.A.50; - (f) If specifically approved to do so for ELA1 aircraft not involved in commercial operations, - 1. perform airworthiness reviews and issue the corresponding airworthiness review certificate, under the conditions specified in requirement CAR M, and - 2. perform airworthiness reviews and issue the corresponding recommendation, under the conditions specified in requirement CAR M. - (g) Develop the maintenance programme and process its approval in accordance with requirement CAR M for ELA2 aircraft not involved in commercial operations, under the conditions specified in requirement CAR M, and limited to the aircraft ratings listed in the approval certificate. - (h) Issue certificates of Fitness for Flight to release an aircraft for a flight when it is not possible to issue a Certificate of Release to Service when and as required by Appendix VIII to CAR 145;
+- requirement 145.A.65(b).
+This work scope shall not include a base maintenance check of an aircraft or a complete workshop maintenance check or overhaul of an engine or engine module; - (c) Maintain any aircraft or any component for which it is approved at any location subject to the need for such maintenance arising either from the unserviceability of the aircraft or from the necessity of supporting occasional line maintenance, subject to the conditions specified in the exposition; - (d) Maintain any aircraft and/or component for which it is approved at a location identified as a line maintenance location capable of supporting minor maintenance and only if the organisation exposition both permits such activity and lists such locations; - (e) Issue certificates of release to service in respect of completion of maintenance in accordance with requirement 145.A.50; - (f) Issue certificates of Fitness for Flight to release an aircraft for a flight when it is not possible to issue a Certificate of Release to Service when and as required by Appendix VI;

-AMC to CAR 145.A.75(b) Privileges of the organisation
+AMC 145.A.75(b) Privileges of the organisation

-1. Working under the quality system of an organisation appropriately approved under CAR 145 (subcontracting) refers to the case of one organisation, not itself appropriately approved to CAR 145 that carries out aircraft line maintenance or minor engine maintenance or maintenance of other aircraft components or a specialised service as a subcontractor for an organisation appropriately approved under CAR 145.
+1. Working under the quality system of an organisation appropriately approved under CAR-145 (subcontracting) refers to the case of one organisation, not itself appropriately approved to CAR-145 that carries out aircraft line maintenance or minor engine maintenance or maintenance of other aircraft components or a specialised service as a subcontractor for an organisation appropriately approved under CAR-145.
 To be appropriately approved to subcontract the organisation should have a procedure for the control of such subcontractors as described below.
 Any approved maintenance organisation that carries out maintenance for another approved maintenance organisation within its own approval scope is not considered to be subcontracting for the purpose of this paragraph.

-Note: For those organisations approved under CAR 145 that are also certificated by the FAA under FAR CAR 145 or any other ICAO contracting State it should be noted that the regulation of those states are more restrictive in respect of maintenance activities that can be contracted or sub-contracted to another maintenance organisation.
-It is therefore recommended that any listing of contracted or sub-contracted maintenance organisations should identify which meet the CAR 145 criteria and which meet the FAR 145 criteria and the regulation of those states.
+Note: For those organisations approved under CAR-145 that are also certificated by the FAA under FAR 145 or any other ICAO contracting State it should be noted that the regulation of those states is more restrictive in respect of maintenance activities that can be contracted or sub-contracted to another maintenance organisation.
+It is therefore recommended that any listing of contracted or sub-contracted maintenance organisations should identify which meet the CAR-145 criteria and which meet the FAR 145 criteria and the regulation of those states.